bgroveben/DjangoPlay2Learn/README.md

 DONE (10%) Admin users can update and delete user data.

-Check the database tables shown in the assignment for help with models.
 {% startbugs %}
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 BUGS BELOW

-!!! users can record each score more than once; needs redirect to leaderboard

 SuccessMessageMixin works in admin but not on site https://django-allauth.readthedocs.io/en/latest/views.html